Are you a new ecommerce brand, hungry to start making sales?

 First off, Instagram is a visual platform, which means it’s perfect to share beautiful images of your ecommerce products.

-If you’re not yet on Instagram, you’re missing out on an audience of 1 billion monthly users — half of whom use Instagram Stories every day!
+If you’re not yet on Instagram, you’re missing out on an audience of now over 2.35 billion active users.

 Long story short?
 There are plenty of Instagram users, and they’re interested in purchasing from businesses on the platform.